A Neuromodulable Current-Mode Silicon Neuron for Robust and Adaptive Neuromorphic Systems: The mixed-feedback neuron circuit

 Besides its current-mode nature, our neuron design departs from~\cite{ribar_neuromodulation_2019,liu_bionn_2023} in two other fundamental aspects.
 First, the negative feedback loops in the proposed mixed-feedback architecture are linear, removing additional gating and saturating sigmoidal blocks.
 This simplification reduces circuit complexity, area, and power consumption, while minimally affecting robustness and tunability.
-Second, inspired by ionic current inactivation kinetics in biological neurons~\cite{hodgkin_quantitative_1952,Hille2001,zang_sodium_2023}, our model includes a positive feedback inactivation mechanism to obtain slimmer, shorter, and more power-efficient spikes.
-In practice, the gains of the fast and slow nonlinear positive feedback functions are modulated by subtracting the slow $I_s$ and ultraslow $I_u$ currents to the fast $I_{\text{G}_f,0}$ and slow $I_{\text{G}_s,0}$ sigmoid gains, respectively.
-The modulated sigmoid gains $I_{\text{G},f}(t)$ and $I_{\text{G},f}(t)$ are defined as
+Indeed, negative feedback enforces stability and adaptation, whereas regime selection and neuromodulation are governed by the nonlinear positive feedback pathways.
+This design choice preserves the qualitative shape of the steady-state characteristics that determine firing regimes, as confirmed by the steady-state curves reported later in \cref{subsec:analysis}.
+Second, inspired by ionic current inactivation kinetics in biological neurons~\cite{hodgkin_quantitative_1952,Hille2001,zang_sodium_2023}, our model includes a positive feedback inactivation mechanism that promotes shorter and more power-efficient spikes.
+In practice, the gains of the fast and slow positive feedbacks are modulated by subtracting the slow $I_s$ and ultraslow $I_u$ currents from the fast $I_{\text{G}_f,0}$ and slow $I_{\text{G}_s,0}$ sigmoid gains, respectively.
+The resulting modulated sigmoid gains $I_{\text{G},f}(t)$ and $I_{\text{G},f}(t)$ are defined as

-Because the fast dynamics are assumed to be much faster than the slower ones, the multiplicative interactions created by positive feedback inactivation has a negligible impact during the initiation of a spike but becomes significant during repolarization.
-By attenuating positive feedback right after a spike is generated, it lets the neuron repolarize faster, lowering power consumption per spike and making events more localized in time, without interfering with the underlying excitability and modulation properties.
+Because the fast dynamics are assumed to be much faster than the slower ones, the multiplicative interactions created by positive feedback inactivation have a negligible impact on spike initiation but become significant during repolarization.
+By attenuating positive feedback right after a spike is generated, it shortens spike duration, lowering per-spike power consumption and making spike events more localized in time, without interfering with the underlying excitability and modulation properties.
 The effect of positive feedback inactivation is illustrated in \cref{fig:inactivation}, which compares simulations of spiking and bursting traces with and without inactivation.

+These waveforms illustrate a full spike or burst cycle, including an input integration phase, a rapid depolarization driven by the nonlinear positive feedback, followed by repolarization mediated by the slower negative feedback pathways implemented through the low-pass filters.
+The fast timescale governs spike onset, while the slow and ultraslow dynamics progressively suppress the positive feedback, bringing the neuron back to its resting state and enforcing a refractory period.
+For bursting, the slow positive feedback enables new spikes after repolarization, before the ultraslow negative feedback suppresses the activity entirely, ending the burst.